- Registering and Completing the Course

 What should I do if I forget my login information?

-If you forget your user name or password, follow the "Forgot login information" instructions on the CITI website.
+If you forget your user name or password, click the "Forgot Username or Password" link on the CITI website.
 The UCSF staff do not have access to your password.

 How do I obtain a certificate of completion?